TheProjectsGuy/Learning_ROS/src/cpp_basic_nodes/README.md

 ![result of parameter change for node](./media/pic6.png)

 Notice the level passed, it is the `binary OR` of all the parameters with a different value.
 You may also verify that the parameters are actual parameters on the ROS Parameter Server by inspecting the output of `rosparam list`.
+You may also what to check the `/simple_cpp_firstdr_server/set_parameters` service.

 ## Services